Total credit hours: 65

 Graduates should qualify for a variety of jobs in agricultural businesses such as equipment, feed, and agricultural supply sales; store management; farm operations; wholesale and retail produce management; nursery operations; and environmental and agricultural education.

 Upon successful completion of this program, the student should be able to:

 - Demonstrate natural biological cycle and control integration.

 - Generate possible solutions to agricultural and environmental problems.

 Students must demonstrate English and mathematics “college readiness” levels, via college-level English/math courses or by completion of or waiver credit for specified “transition” or co-requisite courses.

 In addition to Davidson-Davie requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of this program.
-Accounting and Finance Technical Standards (PDF opens in new window)
+Sustainable Agriculture Technical Standards (PDF opens in new window)

-Decision to accept transfer courses must be approved by the program director.
+Decision to accept transfer courses must be approved by the division chair.

 Full-time and part-time schedules are available.

-See below for an example of a part time pathway.
+See below for an example of a full time pathway.